 - Klean Strip Liquid Deglosser

-Time to start Stripping some paint.
+How to start Stripping paint;

 - spray the desk with Citristrip or any other paint stripper.
 Make sure the desk is clean before spraying it.
 I like the Citristrip because it doesn’t create as many fumes as other paint strippers.